dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 In my [previous post]({{site.url}}/posts/2021/05/response-geometry/) on iso-response contours, I explained how images can be thought of as arrows reaching to points in a high-dimensional space.
 Along this line of reasoning, an adversarial perturbation can be drawn as an arrow extending from the original input with some direction and magnitude.
 This is the same concept that we are using in figure 3: each red arrow starts at some position and ends at some other position.
-And just like each point on that map has an analogous location in the world (in this case Hawaii), the points in our neuron iso-response contour figures have analogous images.
+And just like each point on that map has an analogous location in the world (in this case Hawaii), the points in our neuron response figures have analogous images.
 To determine the input perturbation that maximally changes a function's output, we choose arrow directions that are orthogonal to the function's iso-response contours.
 Usually that function is an entire neural network, but the explanation also applies to single neurons.